 Known as the ‘Rebel County’ and ‘The Real Capital’, Cork is the largest county in Ireland.
-Situated on the picturesque Wild Atlantic Way, Cork is every photographer’s dream, with rolling hills, hidden coves, and arguably some of the best beaches in the country.
-Certainly, the city itself—scarce a millennium old—breathes history from every stone.
-Named European Capital of Culture in 2005, Cork City is home to a lively arts, food, shopping and sports scene.
+Situated on the picturesque Wild Atlantic Way, it is every photographer’s dream, with rolling hills, hidden coves, and arguably some of the best beaches in the country.
+Certainly, the city itself—scarce a millennium-old—breathes history from every stone.
+Named European Capital of Culture in 2005, Cork City is home to lively art, food, shopping and sports scene.

 The busy local economy is supported by a number of third-level institutions.
-University College Cork (Ireland’s first 5-star university) and Cork Institute of Technology (CIT) are just some of the institutions ensuring Cork is at the forefront of Irish education and cutting-edge research.
-A city on the rise, Cork is set to be the fastest growing city in Ireland in the next 20 years.
+University College Cork (Ireland’s first 5-star university) and Cork Institute of Technology (CIT) are just some of the institutions ensuring this county is at the forefront of Irish education and cutting-edge research.
+A city on the rise, Cork is set to be the fastest-growing city in Ireland in the next 20 years.
 Yet never do their people lose track of the craic, charity, and charm that make Corkonians famous the world over.
-Thus, it’s easy to see why Cork has been voted the third friendliest city in the world!
+Thus, it’s easy to see why it has been voted the third friendliest city in the world!

 Cork is home to indigenous and multinational companies and leads at the forefront of many industries, including Pharmaceutical, Medical Technology and ICT, amongst others.
-Therefore, numerous organisations are choosing Cork as their home due to the vibrant city life, cheaper rent and relatively shorter commutes to/from work.
-Recently, Collins McNicholas conducted a Tech Talent Survey which highlights the growing opportunities in the ICT sector in Cork and has many testimonials from individuals who relocated to Cork.
+Therefore, numerous organisations are choosing this county as their home due to the vibrant city life, cheaper rent and relatively shorter commutes to/from work.
+Recently, Collins McNicholas conducted a Tech Talent Survey which highlights the growing opportunities in the ICT sector and has many testimonials from individuals who relocated to Cork.

 You can view current job opportunities in the Cork area here.

 Jobs announced in Cork in 2018